 Latest publications from LIME - 2020

-Current articles in scientific journals to which LIME researchers have contributed.
+Current (not all) articles in scientific journals to which LIME researchers have contributed.

 Experiences of tobacco cessation including a prescription approach among patients in Swedish primary health care with a focus on socioeconomically disadvantaged areas

 PLOS ONE, 12 October 2020;15(10):e0240411.doi: 10.1371/journal.pone.0240411. eCollection 2020.

 The study was based on inductive content analysis of transcripts from eight semi-structured interviews with patients who had personal experience of Tobacco Cessation on Prescription (TCP) in the given setting.

 The study found that a holistic approach may be needed in cessation treatment, combined with interventions outside the health care system, to facilitate tobacco cessation among patients in socioeconomically disadvantaged areas in Swedish primary health care.